Zilliqa/Zilliqa/CONTRIBUTING.md

    `on hold` or should be a draft.

 4. - To build your code with clang-format, use `./build.sh style`
-   - To build your coude with clang-style, use `./build.sh linter`
+   - To build your code with clang-style, use `./build.sh linter`

-5. Kindly go through to .clang-format and .clang-style to see the format and checks enabled
+5. Kindly go through `.clang-format` and `.clang-style` to see the format and checks enabled